boytchev/suica/docs/user-guide.md

 Suica reimplements a part of the web page events system	onto Suica objects.

 Events are captured only if they occur on a predefined target zone.
 Events occuring outside this zone are ignored.
-The target zone can be the Suica canvas or any Suica graphical object, displayed in the canvas.
+The target zone can be the whole Suica canvas or any individual Suica graphical object.

 ### Motion events

 Suica supports several motion events &ndash; they occur when the mouse is moved over the target zone.

-- `onМouseEnter` &ndash; the mouse entered the target zone
+- `onМouseEnter` &ndash; the mouse enters the target zone
-- `onМouseMove` &ndash; the mouse is moved over the target zone
+- `onМouseMove` &ndash; the mouse is moves over the target zone
-- `onМouseLeave` &ndash; the mouse left the target zone
+- `onМouseLeave` &ndash; the mouse leaves the target zone

 <img src="images/events-motion.png">

-TO DO
+The event handler of motion events has one parameter, holding an object that describes the event.

 ### Click events